 - Halo 4 Dr. Halsey is made into this, by her superiors, by calling her methods of recruiting SPARTAN-IIs as abhorrent, simply to justify that the SPARTAN-IVs are better than them.

 - Angra Mainyu aka Avenger from Fate/stay night.
-An unlucky random villager chosen to bear all of the sins of the rest of the villagers and be tortured and killed so that they could feel better about themselves.
-Because his death brought them a form of salvation he technically qualified as a Heroic Spirit, but the Grail interpreted his existence as a "wish" by those villagers for there to exist a God of Evil, which it then attempted to grant.
+An ordinary man, his fellow villagers one day declared him to be the reason all of their sinful urges existed and tortured him for the rest of his life in an attempt to purge themselves of evil.
+Because his death brought them a form of salvation he technically qualified as a Heroic Spirit, but as a Servant during the Third War he was as weak as a human.
+After he was killed the Grail interpreted his existence as a "wish" by those villagers for there to exist a God of Evil, which it then attempted to grant.

 - Archer's final fate was to be blamed and executed for starting a war he had tried to stop.
 Worse yet, the person who started the war and blamed him was a person Archer had saved.